ARWL2016/voting-app/README.md

 - push to github and heroku

 #### To do
-- add proper error handling to the API
 - prepare code base for AOT compilation
-- time out requests that take too long
-- add active class to nav links
 - resolve handlebars vulnerability
-- add a loader
 - security and performance checks

 #### Enhancements
+- add a loader
+- add active class to nav links
 - Make sure the error messaging is appropriate for all of the forms
 - add better validation to the username field (max length)
-- add animation to dropdown
 - debounce the search box
 - add tests
 - add logger